-Here's What Sooraj Pancholi Has To Say About Kangana Ranaut's Affair With His Dad Aditya Pancholi!
+Here's What Sooraj Pancholi Has To Say About Kangana Ranaut's Affair With Dad Aditya Pancholi!

-Actor Sooraj Pancholi, who made his début with Hero in 2015, is all set for his next release, Satellite Shankar - a film which is directed by Irfan Kamal.
+Actor Sooraj Pancholi, who made his début with Hero in 2015, is all set for his next release, Satellite Shankar - a film which has been directed by Irfan Kamal.
 In a candid conversation with Spotboye, Sooraj spoke about his childhood and his dad Aditya Pancholi's affair with Kangana Ranaut.

 Sooraj said, "No, that was their own issue.
 I don't get into that.
 I have spent most of my time with my grandparents.
 I think that was a personal matter between my parents and they have sorted it out.
 And everyone goes through ups and downs.
 I'm not too happy about the things that have happened but it's their life."